Jakub-Kisielewski/textEditor/README.md

 ```

 # Build & Run
 To run this you will need GCC or Clang, a linux or macOS terminal.
-Once you have cloned this repository then run `./kilo [filename]`.
-You can open the text editor with passing in a file.
-In this case the text editor will create a file when you save.
+Once you have cloned this repository, run `./kilo [filename]`.
+If the file doesn't exist, then this text editor will create it when you save.